pulkitbhasin/LineOfAction/README.md

     MachinePlayer.java  A kind of Player that chooses its moves automatically.

-    Reporter.java       From Project 2: a utility class for handling debugging output.
+    TextReporter.java       From Project 2: a utility class for handling debugging output.

-    UnitTest.java       Class that performs unit testing of the loa package.